PeterDrake/cs369/lessons/20_bias_and_privacy.md

+**Warn people in advance so they can prepare for the first question**

 # Bias and Privacy
 * Around the room: What does your social context book have to say about bias and privacy?
 * Discussion: What can developers do to reduce bias and protect privacy?